Save money and learn how to make an ice pack at home. With just a few easy steps and minimum supplies, anyone can make an ice pack.

-You look in the freezer for something to put on the boo-boo and you come up with 2 options – a bag of frozen of peas or some ice cubes you can throw in a baggie.
+You look in the freezer for something to put on the boo-boo and you come up with 2 options – a bag of frozen peas or some ice cubes you can throw in a baggie.

-Homemade Ice Pack are easy to make!
+Homemade Ice Pack are easy to make.

-I don’t know about your kids, but mine would not be satisfied with either option!
-If your kiddos are the same, why don’t you try this Homemade Ice Pack!
-You will be amazed how fast and easy these are.
-Plus the kids Love making them with you.
+I don’t know about your kids, but mine would not be satisfied with either option.
+If your kiddos are the same, why don’t you try this easy Homemade DIY.
+It works great.

 Most of the materials you need to complete this project are things you have at home.
 Here is all you need: